 The clinical trial protocol maps out the criteria for participation, schedule of procedures and treatments, and length of the study.

 Randomized Clinical Trials

 People who volunteer for clinical trials are often assigned randomly (like the flip of a coin) to receive one treatment or another, hence the name "randomized clinical trials."
-Some people will be chosen at random to receive the treatment being studied.
-Others may be chosen at random to receive a different therapy, such as the current standard treatment.
-When no standard treatment is available, some people may be chosen at random to receive an inactive treatment referred to as a "placebo."
+People who agree to join the study will be randomly assigned to one of the treatments being studied.
+When no standard treatment is available, some people may be randomly assigned to receive an inactive treatment referred to as a "placebo."
 Placebos may also be part of a study to help determine whether a therapy has a significant “placebo effect,” meaning some people respond well when they think they are receiving treatment but are not.